biglovisa/creact/README.md

     this.props.filter(event.target.value)
   }
 ```
 Since we bound the object 'this' to the function call in our updateFilter, 'this' refers to the entire component.
 This gives us access to all of the properties of the FilterSelect component.
-We need the filter property, which we pass into the component when we render it in the Body.
-The filter property points to the filterSkills function in the Body component.
+We need the filter property, which we pass into the component when we render it in the `Body`.
+The `handleFilter` property points to the `filterSkills` function in the `Body` component.
 Let's pass in the value of the select input, which we get from the event object.
 ```
 event.target.value
 ```